s3883858/Assessment-1-My-Profile---C-Brown/README.md

 </p1>

 <h2>Q) How do you think these results may influence your behaviour in a team?</h2>
-<p2>My team needs to be able to articular things well and concisely so I can visualise things in my head</p2>
+<p2>My team needs to be able to articular things well and concisely so I can visualise things in my head, I like to see thing visually that will enable me to see what the person or team are trying to achieve.</p2>

 <h2>Q) How should you take this into account when forming a team?</h2>
 <p3>I am well rounded in all three learning styles so I can fit into any group and make it work</p3>